dbt-labs/dbt-core/docs/roadmap/2023-02-so-much-to-say.md

 Hopefully, you're already well aware of, and happily making use of, the capabilities that shipped in dbt Core v1.1 and v1.2 earlier this year.
 If you're not, the [upgrade guides](https://docs.getdbt.com/guides/migration/versions) are a good place to get up to speed.

-## v1.3 (October): Coalesce

-I got to see a very small number of you a few months ago at a London dbt meetup, where I presented May's edition of roadmap.
-I'm looking forward—we're all (!) looking forward—to seeing and talking with many more of you in October for [Coalesce](https://coalesce.getdbt.com/).
-For those who are able and comfortable to make the trip to New Orleans, London, or Sydney—and for all the many more who are planning on a "classic Coalesce" experience, from the comfort of your laptop—we're very excited to have you.

-The big thing coming in dbt Core v1.3 is support for Python models.
-You already knew that.
-All the details are in [the beta docs](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models), so give 'em a read now if you haven't yet.

-There are a couple of FAQs (Frequently Associated Qualms) that I want to address, here and now, in case you're thinking one of them:

-**Will I need to know Python to start using dbt?** Not at all.
-At the same time, if you don't know it, and want to learn, that's great!
-The open source Python-for-data ecosystem is powerful, and often also overwhelming.
-We'll be creating resources to help light the way, plus highlighting guides, walkthroughs, and recommendations made by members of the community.

-**Is now the time to start experimenting with advanced statistical processing, predictive analytics, …?** Maybe!
-Or maybe not.
-Developing a solid, foundational set of data models should always come first.
-Deeply understand your data.
-Use it to power reliable analytical reporting.
-Whether you're ready to take the next step now or later, dbt is here to make it possible.

-**Does adding Python fundamentally change the nature of dbt Core?** Honestly, yes and no.

-- **No:** For all the SQL you're already writing and running successfully, we think you should keep it that way.
-SQL remains the most expedient and accessible way to write most forms of data transformation.
-We are *not* going to stop investing in dbt's support for SQL—and in Jinja as its templating engine, for the foreseeable future. (dbt-core v1.3 also includes a long-awaited upgrade to Jinja3, which should help folks installing alongside other Jinja-powered tools.)
-- **Yes:** Adding support for Python has clarified our thinking on multilingual dbt.
-It's helped us realize that the real value of dbt is not in Jinja-templated SQL.
-(Anyone can build that in a weekend; many have.)
-It's the framework, the environment-aware workflow, the DAG, the integrated testing and documentation—more things than I can name here.
-That's more language-agnostic than you might expect.
-At the same time, each language brings its strengths; there will be things you can do in Python that you cannot do in Jinja-SQL, and vice versa.

-Note that, while Python is the main event, it's not the only new thing coming in v1.3.
-Every release includes a bunch of exciting community contributions, and this one's got [something long awaited](https://docs.getdbt.com/reference/resource-configs/docs#custom-node-colors?version=1.3).
-We're also making improvements to metrics to support the launch of the **dbt Semantic Layer**.
-That's been a *huge* initiative, long in the works, and a long time coming.
-It's not my place to offer spoilers.
-I recommend you check out [Drew's blog](https://www.getdbt.com/blog/dbt-semantic-layer/), if you haven't already, and [join us for the show](https://coalesce.getdbt.com/).

 ## v1.4 (January): For us, for you, for Core